ubuntu/gnome-shell-extension-appindicator/README.md

 Bug reports which do not provide the necessary information may be closed as "invalid" without prior notice.

 ## Release process
-This section serves as reminder for the current maintainer and as instruction set for an eventual sucessor.
+This section serves as reminder for the current maintainer and as instruction set for an eventual successor.

 * The maintainer decides when to release a new version.
 * Versions are tagged (and signed).
 Version numbers sould be kept in sync with the versions submitted to `extensions.gnome.org`.